JWAsl/file-organizer/readMe.md

 ## Features

 Prompts user to select a directory to organize (No need to input path using text). \
+Able to open the JSON file to edit. \
 Loads file extension to folder name  mappings from a JSON file. \
 Organize files in selected  directory  based on their extension. \
 Create destination folders if they don't already exist. \